This post may contain affiliate links. Please read our disclosure policy.

 Optional substitutions for the Original Bisquick include Bisquick Heart Smart, Bisquick Gluten-Free or this simple homemade Bisquick baking mix replacement which is sugar-free.

-- Serve alongside your favorite grilled protein.
+- Serve alongside grilled chicken, fish, or burgers.

 - Make it a vegetarian meal with a tossed green salad and warm bread.